nckslvrmn/pysecrets/README.md

 pysecrets
 ===

-A light-weight, ephemeral secret sharing service.
-Secrets uses a secure PBKDF and the latest AES encryption standards to ensure the confidentiality, integrity, and authenticity of data sent through the service.
+A light-weight, ephemeral secret sharing service. pysecrets uses a secure PBKDF and the latest AES encryption standards to ensure the confidentiality, integrity, and authenticity of data sent through the service.
+Pysecrets is intended to run in AWS as a serverless application, with a static UI hosted in an S3 bucket.

-## Getting Started

-Secrets requires python3.9 and [cryptography](https://pypi.org/project/cryptography/) to support the mode of encryption used by the service.
-Secrets is also intended to run as AWS Lambda functions, with a static UI hosted in a place of your choosing.

 ## Dependencies

-Secrets uses an AWS Dynamo DB table for storing all of its string secrets and S3 buckets for the static ui and encrypted files.
+Pysecrets requires python3.9 and the [cryptography](https://pypi.org/project/cryptography/) module to support the mode of encryption used by the service.

+Pysecrets uses AWS serverless services including: Lambda, DynamoDB, Api Gateway, and S3.
+These are used for the application runtime and UI, as well as storage of encrypted secrets.

-Secrets includes all the terraform necessary to create the infrastructure required to run a copy of the application.
+All the terraform necessary to create the infrastructure required to run a copy of the application is included in the `terraform/` directory.

 ## Installation